Azwraith42/learn-inventory/README.md

 any orders for those items except on the first of the month
-5. Some items can only be ordered in packages containing multiple units. ~~we can stock more than the normal inventory level for those items if necessary~~ never stock more than the normal level, even for multi-unit purchases
+5. Some items can only be ordered in packages containing multiple units. ~~we can stock more than the normal inventory level for those items if necessary~~ Never stock more than the normal level, even for multi-unit purchases
 6. We do not order if we have over 80% on hand+on order
 7. We add 10% to the normal level if we ever run out of an item.